Josh-Miller/functional-programming-jargon/readme.md

 `Option` is also known as `Maybe`. `Some` is sometimes called `Just`. `None` is sometimes called `Nothing`.

 ---

+## Domain
+What can go into a function is called the Domain.

+## Codomain
+What may possibly come out of a function is called the Codomain.

+## Range
+What actually comes out of a function is called the Range.

+## Endofunction
+A function whose codomain is equal to its domain.

 __P.S:__ This repo is successful due to the wonderful [contributions](https://github.com/hemanth/functional-programming-jargon/graphs/contributors)!